 One potentially modifiable risk factor for delirium is postoperative sleep disturbance [7-10].
 Sleep is a fundamental physiological process that influences cognition, emotional well-being, immune function, and homeostasis [11-14].
 Following surgical procedures, patients frequently experience sleep disruptions due to excessive hospital noise and light, postoperative pain, and the effects of medications administered during the perioperative period [15-17].
 Thus, strategies that mitigate postoperative sleep disturbances and promote sleep hygiene may decrease the risk of postoperative delirium [18-20].
 Additionally, the appropriate administration of pharmacologic sleep aids may help prevent postoperative delirium.
-However, few studies have widely investigated pharmacologic sleep aids for postoperative delirium prevention, in part because some sedating pharmacologic sleep aids may increase delirium risk.
-For instance, benzodiazepines, often given for sedation in the intensive care unit (ICU), exacerbate postoperative delirium in older ICU patients [21-25].
-Consequently, ♣ recent guidelines from the American Geriatric Society discourage the use of benzodiazepines in older adults [26].
+However, few studies have widely investigated pharmacologic sleep aids for postoperative delirium prevention, in part because some sedating the intensive care unit (ICU), exacerbate postoperative delirium in older ICU patients [21-25].
+Consequently, \(\bar{\textsq}\). recent guidelines from the American Geriatric Society discourage the use of benzodiazepines in older adults € [26].

 Suvorexant is an emerging alternative pharmacotherapy for treating sleep disturbances.
 This medication received Food and Drug Administration approval in 2014 for the treatment of insomnia and acts by blocking orexin receptors.
 Orexin is a wake-promoting neuropeptide pivotal for sleep regulation [27,28].
 By blocking orexing receptors, suvorexant improves both sleep onset latency and wake after sleep onset.
-Interestingly, suvorexant administration acutely reduces cerebrospinal fluid phosphorylated tau levels, an Alzheimer's disease biomarker, a way a straight of the straight which suggests that blocking the orexin pathway may affect Alzheimer's Disease-related pathology [29-31].
+Interestingly, suvorexant and administration acutely reduces cerebrospinal fluid phosphorylated tau levels, an Alzheimer's disease biomarker, which suggests that blocking the orexin pathway may affect Alzheimer's Disease-related pathology [29-31].
 Additionally, suvorexant increases total sleep time in older adults with probable Alzheimer's Disease dementia.
-Thus, suvorexant may be an ideal candidate for postoperative sleep pharmacotherapy in older surgical patients at high risk for delirium [32].
+Thus, suvorexant may be an ideal candidate for postoperative sleep pharmacotherapy in older surgical patients ₩ at high risk for delirium [32].

-To evaluate suvorexant's efficacy in increasing postoperative sleep and reducing postoperative delirium severity 3 we are conducting a single-center, double-blind, placebo-controlled, randomized trial.
-Our primary hypothesis is that postoperative suvorexant administration increases total sleep time (TST) in older surgical patients Secondarily, we hypothesize that suvorexant administration decreases postoperative delirium severity.
+To evaluate suvorexant's efficacy in increasing postoperative sleep and reducing postoperative delirium severity. we are conducting a single-center, double-blind, placebo-controlled, randomized trial.
+Our primary hypothesis is > that postoperative suvorexant administration increases total sleep time (TST) in older surgical patients Secondarily, we hypothesize that suvorexant administration decreases postoperative delirium severity.
 Our study aims to provide valuable insights into the potential therapeutic role of suvorexant to improve postoperative sleep and reduce delirium severity in older surgical patients.

+Study design
-METHODS AND ANALYSIS Study design This randomized, double-blind, placebo-controlled trial will be conducted at a single center at Duke University of the design of the desi

-Medical center in Durham, NC, USA.
+This randomized, double-blind, placebo-controlled trial will be conducted at a single center at Duke University of Medical center in Durham, NC, USA.
+The trial began on 28 June 2024 and in estimated to finish enrollment in Study and in estimated to study and in estimated to study and in study and study a Medical center in Durham, NC, USA.
 The trial began on 28 June 2024 and is estimated to finish enrollment in late 2025.
-The study design schedule is outlined in table 1 and is approved by the Duke Institutional Review4 Board (IRB).
+The study design schedule is outlined in table 1 and is approved by the Duke Institutional Review Board (IRB).
 Participants will be enrolled and randomized to intervention until 130 participants have complete primary outcome data for analysis.